zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 They were in the last body.
 Erhath the last duplicator.

 [APZ 7.2] (#apz7 .2) {#apz7 .2 .ref .apz} "The End of His Sasara Journey.
 This
 The last body.
 There is no national death conundrum.
-He has no rebirth.”
+He has no rebirth."
 Ready.
 Dhamma Thuto, who depleted the Rhathan by that fact.
-What kind of depleted Dhamma Thuto does so many “hikmena” here Styles names, Hikmehui Prince Hikfatty, Hikmehui and Hikmeth, Overheart Hikmeth is the supremate and Hikmeth.
+What kind of depleted Dhamma Thuto does so many "hikmena" here Styles names, Hikmehui Prince Hikfatty, Hikmehui and Hikmeth, Overheart Hikmeth is the supremate and Hikmeth.
 WHAT WHAT WHAT WHAT WHAT WHAT?
 Herein Sil is inhabited by the Divisional Sangeweda.
 Academically and